 - Top with your favorite toppings of choice!
 I enjoy mine with natural peanut butter or butter and homemade stevia-sweetened, glucomannan-thickened syrup.

 - This batter makes great pancakes!
 Fry on a nonstick pan or griddle sprayed with nonstick cooking spray.
 Fry until each side is golden brown.
 You'll get about eight pancakes (4 servings).

 - For an easy single-serve waffle, mix together 1 egg, ½ tsp. baking powder, 1 pack (3/4 tsp.)
 Truvia, 3 T of Briana's Baking Mix, and 4 T water.
 Waffle it up!

 You could probably use THM Baking Blend in place of Briana's Baking Mix, but you'll need a little more as my baking mix is drier and soaks up more liquid.

 To make these dairy free, use collagen instead of whey protein powder to make my baking mix.
 Substitute melted refined coconut oil or olive oil in place of the butter and add a pinch of salt.

 - Whey Protein Powder

-- Whey protein powder and THM Pure Stevia Extract Powder can be purchased from the Trim Healthy Mama online store.
+- Whey protein powder, THM Baking Blend, THM Integral Collagen, and THM Pure Stevia Extract Powder can be purchased from the Trim Healthy Mama online store.